Braginskii Viscosity in Cosmological Simulations of Galaxy Clusters: Implementation, Validation, and First Application: Tests and Results

 The wavevector is set parallel to the magnetic field ${\bf k} = k_{\parallel} \, \hat{b}$, with $k_{\parallel} = 2 \sqrt{2} \pi / L$, and the frequency of the Alfvén wave $\omega_0 = k_{\parallel} v_A$, with $v_A$ the Alfvén velocity

 We use a 3D setup, where the resolution of the box is $N = 32^3$, with a length $L$ on each side.
 Fig.~\ref{fig:Circ_wave} shows the results for the amplitude of the wave after one period ($\omega_0 t / 2 \pi = 1$, top panel) and after two periods ($\omega_0 t / 2 \pi = 2$, bottom panel) for the non-viscous case, isotropic viscosity with $\nu_{\rm Iso} / (Lc) = 0.01$, and four different amounts of anisotropic viscosity: $\nu_{\rm Aniso} / (Lc) = 0.5, 1, 5, 10$.
 The physical motivation for the different levels of viscosity employed is discussed in appendix \ref{app:ratio_visc_icm}.
 After one period, the inviscid and anisotropic cases retain exactly the initial amplitude (black dashed line), whereas the isotropic viscosity strongly damps the wave.
 After two periods, the inviscid and anisotropic runs still follow the initial amplitude, although numerical viscosity starts to damp the wave in all cases.
-In contrast to the results shown in \citet{Berlok_2019}, the case with $\nu_{\rm Aniso} / (Lc) = 10$ does not show numerical noise and follows the inviscid case solution even after $\omega_0 t / 2\pi = 2$.
+This residual damping is numerical and depends on the resolution and the details of the MHD discretization; it is not caused by the Braginskii viscous term, as shown by the agreement between the inviscid and anisotropic runs even for very large values of $\nu_{\rm Aniso}$.
+Compared with the results shown in \citet{Berlok_2019}, the case with $\nu_{\rm Aniso} / (Lc) = 10$ does not show numerical noise and follows the inviscid case solution even after $\omega_0 t / 2\pi = 2$.
+However, our simulations use a higher resolution and a smaller perturbation amplitude.

 It is important to note that the isotropic case strongly damps the wave, although the Spitzer viscosity value (eq. \eqref{eqn:viscosity}) is $10^3$ smaller than the highest value of anisotropic viscosity.
 This shows the robustness and the accuracy of our Braginskii implementation.
 If $\Delta p$ were not strictly zero in the anisotropic cases, the wave would be strongly damped immediately due to the extremely high Spitzer viscosity value.